Last Updated on February 20, 2019 by Michael Brockbank

 - Working From Home: One of the points I like about freelancing is that it can be done from virtually anywhere.
 I don’t have to worry about travel, and it winds up saving us a lot of money in gas alone.

 - Quicker Payouts: With the exception of a couple of sites I use, the payouts are quick.
-Personal clients pay instantly while services such as Textbroker pay authors every Friday.
+Personal clients sometimes pay instantly or even biweekly while services such as Textbroker pay authors every Friday.

 - Making More Money: Because you can set your own bids in most instances, the potential for income is great.
 You could easily make more money as a freelancer than you would at a local business, especially if it’s hard to find work in your area.